Can Sodalite Go In Water? The Surprising Answer…

 Crystals and stones that rate higher on the Mohs Hardness scale can do well in the bathroom.
 Some healers will use crystals during bathtime to create a serene energy field.
 It’s the ultimate spa experience that rejuvenates your mind and soul.

-Amethyst, Quartz, and other hard crystals are fantastic for soaking in the tub or having near your soaking vessel.
+Amethyst, Clear Quartz, and other hard crystals are fantastic for soaking in the tub or having near your soaking vessel.

 When it comes to shower water, exposure is usually by mistake.
 Many people choose to wear their healing stones.
 Whether it’s a pendant-style necklace or a bracelet covered in carefully carved beads, the mineral maintains its healing powers as you wear it.